Skip to main content

 Region: Florida / Southern United States

-Florida's sunshine in dessert form: tart, creamy filling made with tiny Key limes, sweetened condensed milk, and egg yolks in a graham cracker crust, topped with fluffy whipped cream or meringue.
-Refreshing, tangy, and distinctly tropical.
+Florida's signature pie: a tart, creamy filling made from tiny Key limes, sweetened condensed milk, and egg yolks in a graham cracker crust, finished with whipped cream or meringue.
+It is tangy and light, with a tropical edge.

 vegetarianContains: glutenContains: dairyContains: eggs